lukasd2/phrmx-components/components/result-media/README.md

 # \<result-media> Web Component based on Lit

 Reusable Web Component based on LitElement.
 It renders a set of results onto the interface.
 The results are displayed as a gallery of thumbnails with the support of Drag and Drop API.
 A tooltip is displayed to quickly describe the hovered item.
 Additionaly, metadata or detailed description feature can be enabled.
 It triggers a modal window with further details.
-The play action is also implemented, it emits an event containing data that allow to reproduce the selected media in another component.
+The play action is also implemented, it emits an event containing data that allow to request the selected media (for example to reproduce it).

 This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.